Ujjwal1178/Simon-Say-Game/README.md

 # Mind Sharper Game

-It is a fun game to play.
+It is a fun game to play..